n9jr/FRG-100CTL/README.md

 This is a controller for the Yaesu FRG-100 receiver.
 As a stand alone radio I felt it lacked frequency agility, and this controller provides that functionality.

 The files are:
-FRG-100CTL    The Arduino sketch for use in the Arduino IDE to compile the program and upload to the ESP32.
+FRG-100CTL.ino            The Arduino sketch for use in the Arduino IDE to compile the program and upload to the ESP32.
+FRG-100CTL_gerbers.zip    Gerber files for fabricating the PCB.